hofstadter-io/studios-docs/content/basics/configuration.md

 Applications have a set of top-level configuration.
-Here we will se the basic ones.
+Here we will see the basic ones.
 You can find more details in the advanced and reference sections.

 While the following files can be just one file,